NFL Rumors: 49ers Could Trade For Deshaun Watson And Move On From Jimmy Garoppolo

 There have already been a number of other teams connected to Watson, including the New York Jets.
 As The Inquisitr reported, the Jets appear to be nearing a crossroads at signal caller after three uneven season from Sam Darnold and a second overall pick in the upcoming NFL Draft that could either be used to snag a new signal caller or as trade bait for one like Watson.

-Bleacher Report also speculated that the Miami Dolphins could make a run at him in a deal that would send Tua Tagovailoa.
+Bleacher Report also speculated that the Miami Dolphins could make a run at him in a deal that would send Tua Tagovailoa to Texas.

 “Houston could get back its first- and second-round picks for this year in addition to Miami’s own draft compensation.
 Tagovailoa would also serve as the quarterback of the future as the Texans head in a new direction,” the outlet reported.

-The Sporting News pointed out that the 49ers could be a more attractive option to the Texans than any potential AFC suitors, allowing them to ship him out of the conference entirely and avoid having to meet him regularly.
+The Sporting News pointed out that the 49ers could be a more attractive option for the Texans than any potential AFC suitors, allowing them to ship him out of the conference entirely and avoid having to meet him regularly.